Table of Content

 This means that IT and security teams must work together to develop converged security policies designed to protect physical and virtual tools from multi-platform attacks.

 There are many ways to achieve this.
-For example, providing employees with a secure VPN to be used when accessing any work-related programs will prevent hackers from viewing each user’s IP address, in turn averting sophisticated criminals from stealing identifiable or valuable company data.
+For example, providing employees with a secure VPN to be used when requesting remote-access to any work-related programs will prevent hackers from viewing each user’s IP address, in turn averting sophisticated criminals from stealing identifiable or valuable company data.

 Additionally, teams should implement some form of data encryption to obscure all communications sent between company systems.